MicrosoftDocs/defender-docs/articles/defender-for-cloud/auto-deploy-azure-monitoring-agent.md

 ---
-title: Azure Monitor Agent in Defender for Cloud
+title: Azure Monitor Agent (AMA) in Microsoft Defender for Cloud
-description: Learn how to deploy the Azure Monitor Agent on your Azure, multicloud, and on-premises servers to support Microsoft Defender for Cloud protections.
+description: Learn about using the Azure Monitor Agent in Microsoft Defender for Cloud
 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to